 - 13A UK rubberised plug.

 - Weatherproof IP66 rated high quality Hamilton branded socket.
-An IP66 rating means that the socket is protected against powerful water jets (we don't advise that you test it of course!).
+An IP66 rating means that the socket is protected against powerful water jets.

 - To guard against unauthorised access, the socket can be locked shut with a small padlock (max 5.5mm diameter) available here.

-- Industrial specification H07RN-F rubber cable, specifically manufactured for harsh environments with high mechanical, chemical, water and UV resistance.
-Flexibility and performance is retained over a wide temperate range (-25 to 55°C).
-Find out what’s so special about this cable.
+- 1.5mmsq industrial specification H07RN-F rubber cable, specifically manufactured for harsh environments with high mechanical, chemical, water and UV resistance.
+Flexibility and performance is retained over a wide temperature range (-25 to 55°C).
+Find out what’s so special about our cables.

 - Due to the relatively high current used by hot tubs, we recommend checking the plug fuse clips remain tight annually, or if the plug ever feels warm, using these instructions.